- App referral programs meet customers where they're at — on mobile — and incentivize them to share what they like with friends.

-Ways to refer: Copy and paste referral code anywhere
+Ways to refer: Copy and paste the referral code anywhere

-Incentive: Advocates earn $2 in Wish Cash (store credit) for every successful referral who places their first order.
-Rewards are cumulative, and advocates can use all the Wish Cash they’ve racked up at once.
-Advocates can earn up to $20 per month.
-Friends receive up to 50% off their first order.
+Reward incentive: Customers earn $2 in Wish Cash (store credit) for every referral who places their first order.
+Rewards are cumulative, and referring customers can earn up to $20 per month.
+Plus, the referred friend receives up to 50% off their first order.

-Referral CTA: “Free Rides” (CTA button in the menu); “Want more Uber for less?”
-(On referral page)
+Referral CTA: “Free Rides” (CTA in the menu), “Want more Uber for less?” (on referral page)

 Referral message: “Get a free ride worth up to $5 when you refer a friend to try Uber.”

-Ways to refer: Copy and paste referral code; email; SMS.
+Ways to refer: Copy and paste referral code anywhere, email, SMS

-Incentive: Here, the referral incentive displayed is a free ride worth up to $5, or $5 in ride credit towards a ride worth more than $5.
-Friends receive free rides valued at up to $20 ($5 off their first 4 rides).
-These credit incentives are cumulative.
-Note, though, that Uber’s referral rewards often vary based on city and time; the referrer’s incentive can be worth up to $20 in some cities.
+Reward incentive: A free ride worth up to $5, or $5 in ride credit towards a ride worth more than $5.
+Friends receive free rides valued at up to $20 ($5 off their first four rides).
+These credit incentives are cumulative, but often vary based on city and time.

-- This mobile referral program meets customers where they are.
-Since Uber users keep the app open while they’re awaiting their rideshare, this increases the odds that they’ll find and engage with the referral program.
+- This app referral program meets customers where they are.
+Since the Uber app remains open while customers are waiting for their ride, this increases the odds of them finding and engaging in the referral program.

-- And the offer is cumulative— as long as Uber riders don’t exceed the referral cap in a given timeframe, they will earn stacking free ride credits for every new friend they refer.
+- Uber’s referral reward is cumulative.
+As long as customer’s don’t exceed the referral cap in a given timeframe, they will earn stacking free ride credits for every new referral.

 9. Uber Eats

-- Double-sided program with equal incentives for both referrer and friend.
+- Uber Eats offers a double-sided program with incentives for both the referring customer and their referred friend.

-- The referral code is the most prominent text on the page.
+- The referral code is placed front and center, and is the most prominent text on the page.

-- Eye-catching image of a big burger makes great use of space.
+- The eye-catching image of sushi makes great use of space.
 Yum!

-- Uber’s rideshare app and Uber Eats use the same referral code for a user who signed up for both services via the same email address.
-So, it’s even easier to share Uber Eats!
+- Uber’s main rideshare app and Uber Eats use the same referral code if the user is signed up on both services using the same email address.
+This makes it even easier to refer from both platforms!

-- Since Uber Eats users often keep the app open while they’re awaiting their food delivery, this increases the odds that they’ll find and engage with the referral program.
+- Customers often keep the Uber Eats app open to check the delivery status of their food delivery, which increases the odds they’ll find and join the app referral program.

-Referral CTA: “Earn travel credit” (prominent text), “Invite Friends” (CTA button)
+Referral CTA: “Earn travel credit” (text on page), “Invite Friends” (CTA button)

 Referral message: “You’ll get $75 when they rent out their place and $25 when they travel.
 Give each friend $25 towards their first trip.”

-Ways to refer: Copy and paste referral link anywhere; Facebook; email
+Ways to refer: Copy and paste referral link anywhere, social sharing through Facebook and email

-Incentive: $75 when a new Airbnb user first rents out their home; $25 when a friend stays in an Airbnb for the first time.
-Each referred friend gets $25 credit towards their first Airbnb rental.
+Reward incentive: Customers get $75 the first time the referred friend rents out their home, and $25 the first time the referred friend stays in an Airbnb accommodation.
+Plus, the referred friend gets $25 credit toward their first Airbnb rental.

-- Advocates can instantly copy their referral link with one tap.
+- Customers can instantly copy their referral link with one tap.

 Referral CTA: “Give $20, Get $20”